 The man paused.
 “All is well.
 Well as could possibly be.”

-When he was once again alone, the man alternated sips of each drink.
+Alone once more, the man alternated sips of each drink.
 Something must have caught his eye, for he tilted slightly to the left and looked down at the floor.
 He let out a brief laugh, sotto voce, and, still looking down, hitched his left trouserleg at the knee.
 He returned attention to drinking.
 He’d ordered another round before he’d finished draining the beer.

 ***

-At the start of his fourth round, he took his drinks and limped the short distance to the jukebox.
-His left boot caught and dragged behind, almost like a half-on-half-off sock.
+At the start of his fourth round, he took his drinks and limped the short distance to the jukebox, nestled tight against the wall and between the end of the bar and a two-seater naugahyde sofa.
+His left boot caught and dragged behind, like a half-on-half-off sock.
 He put in money enough for five records.
 He looked for a moment at the wallpaper – trying to work out whether he was seeing gold-on-purple or purple-on-gold –then started flicking through the jukebox menu.
-Eclectic or hodgepodge was anyone’s guess.
+Eclectic, hodgepodge: anyone’s guess.

 When his first choice – Mahalia Jackson, “In the Upper Room” – started up he braced himself on the jukebox, shoulders bunched, and watched the record spin.
 He remembered a years-ago Sunday when wandering Harlem midmorning he’d been arrested by the sounds of distant haunted singing rising up through the ground.
 It came from the basement churches.
 Standing at an intersection, he got wisps of music from two, three, maybe fourcongregations.
 He was struck by the lack of dissonance in it all.